baehyunsol/Linux-Configs/bluetooth.md

-`bluetoothctl`: use `list` command to figure out the MAC address of my device
+`bluetoothctl scan on`: can find out the MAC address of the device

-`connect 00:00:AB:CD:B1:1B`: connect to the device
+`bluetoothctl connect 00:00:AB:CD:B1:1B`: connect to the device